-The Grantham Art Prize exhibition presents a dynamic show of newly commissioned artworks by young and emerging art students who have collaborated with Imperial College London's top climate and environmental researchers.
+The exhibition presented a dynamic show of newly commissioned artworks by young and emerging art students who collaborated with Imperial College London's top climate and environmental researchers.

-This celebratory event will allow guests to preview the art works and talk with the artists themselves.
+This celebratory event allowed guests to preview the art works and talk with the artists themselves.

-The night will feature a panel discussion, which will explore what role arts and culture can play in changing perspectives and raising awareness of climate change and environmental issues to a wider audience; and how to bridge the gap between artists and scientists to strengthen our voices on these issues.
+The night included a panel discussion, which explored what role arts and culture can play in changing perspectives and raising awareness of climate change and environmental issues to a wider audience; and how to bridge the gap between artists and scientists to strengthen our voices on these issues.

 18:00 - Panel discussion: Climate Exchange